mosssymosss/formula-db/README.md

     pip install -r requirements.txt

-You need to have a .env file that has your postgres configurations, i.e.
+You need to have a .env file that has your configurations, i.e.

     POSTGRES_ADMIN_USER={admin_username} // username with privileges to create new users and databases POSTGRES_ADMIN_PASSWORD={admin_username_password}